 A brief guide for potential NUS Computer Science undergraduates

 Update Dec 2017: I’ve graduated from NUS.
 Specific references in this article about NUS and the computing faculty may be outdated - please contact me if there’s information that should be updated.
-I’ve also changed the title to better reflect my intentions of this article.

 As there has been growing interest in CS undergraduate courses over the past few years, I would like to share my experience as a CS major at National University of Singapore, and also shed light on the common misconceptions that people may have.
 This essay will also be focussed on National University of Singapore’s curriculum and programmes, because I’m most familiar with it.